dmaier-couchbase/cb-scheduled-xdcr/README.md

   * Start time: The date and time when the job starts the first time
   * Frequency: How often should XDCR run
 * Transfer every change which is existent at the point of time when the job kicks in
+* !!!
+A very important requirement is that the target is everytime delayed (period of time).
+The current approach needs to be refactored in order to guarantee this because the target would currently keep up at the scheduled point of time.
+So we need also a kind of 'time behind' functionality !!!

 ## Implementation idea